 2020 Presidential Election

 The 2020 Presidential Election launched May 19, 2020 with the opening of nominations for candidates.
-The nomination period closed on June 18, 2020 at 6:00 p.m.
-Beijing time.
+The nomination period closed on June 18, 2020.

 During the nomination process, each Governor was able to submit one nomination for the President of AIIB.
 Candidates had to be nationals of a regional member of the Bank.
 Nominees had to be able to demonstrate, among other requirements, a track record of executive leadership, impeccable integrity, and familiarity with infrastructure and international development challenges, with preference for experience in Asia.
 President Jin was nominated by Liu Kun, AIIB Governor and China’s Minister of Finance.